tamtakoe/oi.select/README.md

 * `multiple` — specifies that multiple options can be selected at once
 * `multiple-limit` — maximum number of options that can be selected at once
 * `readonly` — specifies that an input field is read-only
-* `notempty` — specifies that an input field can't be empty
 * `autofocus` — specifies that an input field should automatically get focus when the page loads
 * `oi-select-options` — object with options.
 You can override them in `oiSelectProvider.options`
   * `debounce` — timeout of debounced input field (default: 500).
 Set only if `value` is function which return promise